RGLab/OpenCytoVisualization/README.md

 OpenCytoVisualization
 =====================

-Interface within LabKey for visualizing FCS Files with the ability to display gated data
+Labkey module with the interface for visualizing FCS Files with the ability to display gated data.

+Depends on the OpenCytoPreprocessing module.